vaish28/Optidash-Challenge-OCR-for-hand-written-digits/README.md

 The observations during the training process are:

-The highest valued results during the training were obtained at Epoch 3 as I cancelled training my model after it's reached 98% accuracy with following specifications:
+The highest valued results during the training were obtained at Epoch 3 as I cancelled training my model after it has reached 98% accuracy with following specifications:

 Training accuracy   - 0.9824